 What to Enjoy

 There are beaches, views and nice weather to enjoy.
-Bulbul and Meat beaches are the main spots.
+Bulbul is the main spot.
 There are also plenty of accommodations, restaurants, cafes and shops in the town.
 In addition, there is a museum that contains the historical artifacts of the Batak land and the tomb of the national hero Sisingamangaraja XII.
 The city is suitable for couples, groups, and families.

 At Bulbul beach, fun rides are available.
 Rent and ride banana boats, solu-solu (vessels) and passenger boats to get around Lake Toba.
 There are also playgrounds for children.
 They have swings, diving boards, and others.